 My story I’m sure can be repeated in different ways by thousands today all over the world.
 The truth is we all have missed opportunities to save precious people’s lives.

 Today is a not only a new day, but for many the first working week of a brand new year.
-It is my hope and prayer today that my story can inspire you to join me in understanding that what we say and what we do matters.
+It is my hope today that my story can inspire you to join me in understanding that what we say and what we do today matters.

 Ephesians 5:15-16 Be very careful, then, how you live – not as unwise but as wise, making the most of every opportunity, because the days are evil.

 A daily devotion for a better way of living.